-✓ Associate of Applied Science Degree ✓ Dip
+Associate of Applied Science Degree, Diploma

-- · Parts manager
+- Parts manager

 - Warranty manager

 - Service manager

-- · Service writer
+- Service writer

 - General manager

-- · Self-employed
+- Self-employed

 - Factory representative

-- Counter sales person
+- Sales person

 - Merchandising representative

 - Advertising representative

 - Business office manager

 Activities may include inventory control, computerized business systems and electronic cataloging, purchasing products, sales and marketing.
-The paid internship offers students opportunities to establish vital contacts with individuals in the field for full-time employment.
+The paid Cooperative Experience Training offers students opportunities to establish vital contacts with individuals in the field for full-time employment.

-Graduates are working in careers in sales and service to customers in automotive, agriculture, aviation, industrial, construction, warehousing, or any other business that sells products.
+Graduates are working in exciting careers in entrepreneurship, management, marketing, sales and service to customers in automotive, agriculture, aviation, industrial, construction, warehousing, or any other business that sells products.
 Many graduates continue their education in business, marketing and supervision.

 The program is available only at the Milford Campus.
-Students focus in automotive, agriculture implement, industrial, trucking and retail business, and in district management.
+Students focus in automotive, agriculture implement, industrial, trucking and retail business, and in district